port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/azure/installation.md

 In order to successfully deploy the Azure exporter, it's crucial to ensure that the user who deploys the integration in the Azure subscription has the appropriate access permissions.

 - Option 1: the user can have the `Owner` Azure role assigned to him for the subscription that the integration will be deployed on.
 This role provides comprehensive control and access rights;
-- Option 2: For a more limited approach, the user should possess the minimum necessary permissions required to carry out the integration deployment.
-These permissions will grant the user access to specific resources and actions essential for the task without granting full Owner privileges.
-The following steps will guide you through the process of creating a custom role and assigning it along with other roles to the user.
+- Option 2: for a more limited approach, the user should possess the minimum necessary permissions required to carry out the integration deployment.
+These permissions will grant the user access to specific resources and actions essential for the task without granting full `Owner` privileges.
+The following steps will guide you through the process of creating a custom role and assigning it to the user along with other required roles:

   - Create a [custom role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles#steps-to-create-a-custom-role) with the following permissions: